redis/docs/content/develop/connect/clients/java/jedis.md

 ```

 This shows that the server responds to both `get("city")` calls.
-If you run the code with `clientSideCache` added in again, you will see
+If you run the code with `cacheConfig` added in again, you will see

 ```
 1723110248.712663 [...]
 "SET" "city" "New York"